matuskalas/carpentrycon-2020/slides.md

 	- helpers played a key role to animate the group
 	- encouraged one learner to share his/her screen during the exercise

---> first day was a bit quiet, especially if learners do not know each others.
+*First day was a bit quiet, especially in groups where learners did not know each others.
+*
 ---

 ## Bring your own breakout room